Modern schools expect teachers to achieve ‘perfection’ consistently in the work we do.

 It is not surprising that a growing number of parents choose not to send their children to school at all.

 Will This 'Broken System' Ever Change?

 When enough parents vote on the basis of improving the education system, rather than withdrawing their children to protect them from it - real change might be achievable.

-Until that time the system will continue it’s search for ‘perfection’ - making victims of teachers and their students, who can’t manage to succeed in an increasingly rigid and judgmental system.
+Until that time the system will continue it’s search for ‘perfection’ - making victims of teachers and their students, who can’t achieve the narrow definition of 'success' required by an increasingly rigid and judgmental system.

-For teachers growing tired of working in a traditional ‘school’, I encourage you to investigate different ways to use your teaching skills ..
+For educators growing tired of the classroom, or working several jobs to supplement a low teaching wage - I encourage you to investigate different ways to use your teaching skills.

 And for teachers still attempting to change the system from within - or happy with the compromises they make to teach the children they care about - thank you ..